Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Travelers Who Require Accessibility Assistance: See The Ethiopian Center for Disability and Development guidebook with information on accessible hotel accommodations and transportation (including the new Addis Ababa metro).
 Persons with disabilities have limited access to transportation, communication, accommodations, and public buildings.
 There are few sidewalks and no curb-cuts, and most buildings lack functioning elevators.
 Landlords are required to give persons with disabilities preference for ground floor apartments.

-Women Travelers: Domestic violence, including spousal abuse, is a pervasive social problem.
+Women Travelers: Domestic violence, including spousal abuse, is pervasive.
 Domestic violence and rape cases often are delayed significantly and given low priority.
 Female genital mutilation/cutting (FGM/C) is illegal, but the prohibition is not actively enforced.
 Many women and girls have undergone FGM/C. It is much less common in urban areas.

 See our travel tips for Women Travelers.